ablab/rnaquast/README.md

 rnaQUAST still works under Python2 (2.5+), but since Python2 is outdated, its support is not maintained since version 2.0.

-Note, that due to the limitations of BLAT, in order to work with reference genomes of size more than 4 Gb a pslSort is also required.
+Note, that due to the limitations of `BLAT`, in order to work with reference genomes of size more than 4 Gb a `pslSort` is also required.

-Paths to blastn and GMAP (or BLAT) should be added to the `$PATH` environmental variable.
+Paths to `blastn` and `GMAP` (or `BLA`T) should be added to the `$PATH` environmental variable.
 To check that everything is installed correctly we recommend to run:

     python rnaQUAST.py --test

-Note that gffutils is used to complete gene coordinates in case of missing transcripts / genes records.
+Note that `gffutils` is used to complete gene coordinates in case of missing transcripts / genes records.
 For more information, see [advanced options](#sec3.3).<a name="sec2.2"></a>

 ### 2.2 Software for _de novo_ quality assessment